Statistical Analysis of Research Data

 Overview: Recent advances in cancer biology have resulted in the need for increased statistical analysis of research data.
 SARD is designed to provide an overview on the general principles of statistical analysis of research data.

-The Statistical Analysis of Research Data (SARD) course will be held on January 8-9, 2019 from 9 a.m.-5 p.m. at the National Institutes of Health's Natcher Conference Center, Balcony B on the Bethesda Campus.
+The Statistical Analysis of Research Data (SARD) course will be held virtually by WebEx on January 26 and January 31, 2022 as well February 9 and February 14, 2022 from 1:00 - 5:00 p.m. at the National Institutes of Health.

 The course will be taught by Paul W. Thurman of Columbia University.
-The first day will feature univariate data analysis, including descriptive statistics, probability distributions, one- and two-sample inferential statistics.
-The second day will feature bivariate data analysis including bivariate statistics, linear regression non-parametric tools and goodness of fit tests
+The first day will feature univariate data analysis, including descriptive statistics, random sampling and estimating a population mean.
+The second day will describe inferential statistics, two sample tests of means and small versus large sample consideration.
+The third day will feature bivariant statistics including simple linear regression and regression diagnostics.
+The fourth day will discuss multivariate data analysis including multiple regression, non-parametric tools and goodness of fit tests.

-- The participation of NIH/NCI clinical and postdoctoral fellows is encouraged.
+- The participation of NIH clinical and postdoctoral fellows are encouraged.